SakibAhmedShuva/CoNLL-Merger/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details
+This project is open source and available under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments